Willay24/android_kernel_nothing_sm7325/Documentation/scheduler/sched-domains.rst

 for a given topology level by creating a sched_domain_topology_level array and calling set_sched_topology() with this array as the parameter.

-The sched-domains debugging infrastructure can be enabled by enabling CONFIG_SCHED_DEBUG and adding 'sched_debug' to your cmdline.
+The sched-domains debugging infrastructure can be enabled by adding 'sched_debug' to your cmdline.
 If you forgot to tweak your cmdline, you can also flip the /sys/kernel/debug/sched_debug knob.
 This enables an error checking parse of the sched domains which should catch most possible errors (described above).
 It also prints out the domain structure in a visual format.